tower120/epoch_pattern/README.md

 ## Epoch disadvantages

-* Memory ussage.
+* Memory usage.
 Roughly 8 time more then dirty-flag.*You may consider to use ushort as epoch type; but beware, with it, you'll need to sync your epochs (call updates) at least each MAX_USHORT mutations.*
 * You need to compare each dependent field's Epoch to check that we are "dirty".
 This may be close to O(1) if we have and check whole object epoch, as fast fail check.

 N.B.
 It would be intresting to have whole program Epoch....
 But performance-wise that would tie you to single-thread only.